 Reading intervention is provided to students who are identified through standardized assessments and classroom teacher recommendation, reading specialist and/or other professional staff as needing more support to meet grade level benchmarks.
 Small group instruction is provided several times each week by the reading specialist as part of the Title 1 Reading Program and/or reading tutors provide individual support under the direction of the reading specialist.

 Enrichment reading is provided in the regular classroom for all students reading above grade level.
-Additional enrichment activities will be provided as a part of our Response to Instruction and Intervention (RtII) model.
+Additional enrichment activities will be provided as a part of our Multi-Tiered Systems of Support model.

 English